 Colors shown are from swatches of cotton Jersey dyed in the same temperatures with the same timing, the same water, everything the same except the dye.
 The weight of goods of dye used (%OWG) was precisely measured to get the original fabric swatches and varies by color.
 If you are a serious dyer and want more precise matching ability, you must weigh the dye, as a percentage of the weight of the fabric you are dyeing.
 To get values we used to obtain the shades on this chart, you will find a list in your Dharma Catalog on pages 6 and 7, also at this link here.

 Colors will be different on different fabrics.
 They can be more intense, and even shift, on rayons.
 These dyes can shift sometimes dramatically on silks, wool or other fibers, mainly blues and ANY mix that has a blue in it.
 If you combine different fabrics in a dyebath, or even the same fabrics from a different lot, you can end up with different colors coming out of the same dyebath.
 Temperature effects outcome of color, as does water chemistry and ph.
-How long you do each step can effect the outcome as well.
+How long you do each step can affect the outcome as well.
 So as you see, there are many variables with dyeing.
 Dyelots can vary a bit too.
 That is why it can be such an adventure!
 But if you need precise color, you simply must test.
 To repeat results it is like a recipe, everything must be done the same each time.

 *For printed swatches of our current SpringTones and FallTones, postcards are available upon request.